Hippocampome-Org/php/README.md

 - [Remote Repos](http://gitref.org/remotes/)
 - [Inspecting and Comparing Repos](http://gitref.org/inspect/)

 [Here](http://git-scm.com/book/en/Git-Branching-Remote-Branches) is a much more in-depth look at the mechanics of remotes and branching

+[Here](http://git-scm.com/book/en/Git-Branching-Rebasing) is a good reference for understanding the difference between rebase and merge